KoleckOLP/yt-dl_portable/python/share/doc/yt_dlp/README.txt

     --no-remove-chapters             Do not remove any chapters from the file (default)
     --force-keyframes-at-cuts        Force keyframes around the chapters before removing/splitting them.
-Requires a
+Requires a re-
-                                     reencode and thus is very slow, but the resulting video may have fewer artifacts
+                                     encode and thus is very slow, but the resulting video may have fewer artifacts
                                      around the cuts
     --no-force-keyframes-at-cuts     Do not force keyframes around the chapters